-The student population for the M.A. in TESOL Program will originate from four main groups: 1) the 16-credit TESOL Graduate Certificate program\; 2) domestic graduate students from central Indiana; 3) domestic students from outside Indiana, and in particular those who are part of the Midwest Student Exchange Program (MSEP); and 4) international students.
+The student population for the M.A. in TESOL Program will originate from four main groups: 1) the (soon-to-be updated) 19-credit TESOL Graduate Certificate program; 2) domestic graduate students from central Indiana; 3) domestic students from outside Indiana, and in particular those who are part of the Midwest Student Exchange Program (MSEP); and 4) international students.

-\The current TESOL Graduate Certificate Program is 21 credit hours and will be revised to 16 credit hours in order to align with the M.A. in TESOL.
+The current TESOL Graduate Certificate Program is 21 credit hours and will be revised to 19 credit hours in order to align with the M.A. in TESOL.